step-security-bot/draft-release/README.md

 The header and footer have two special placeholders that will be replaced with the version number of the next release:
 - `{{version}}` will be replaced with the version number of the next release.
 - `{{version-number}}` will be replaced with the version number of the next release without the `v` prefix.

+Additionally, you can use the `variables` input to define additional variables that can be used in the header and footer.
+These variables should be provided as a list of key-value pairs, using the format key=variable, with each pair separated by a new line.
+The key represents the variable name, while the value corresponds to the variable's assigned value.
+The variables can be used in the header and footer by using the syntax `{{variable-name}}`.

 ## Examples